UBC-MDS/Pythia/CONTRIBUTING.md

 By contributing,
 you agree that we may redistribute your work under our license.
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can.
-Everyone involved in the development of Karl agrees to abide by our [code of conduct](CONDUCT.md).
+Everyone involved in the development of Pythia agrees to abide by our [code of conduct](CONDUCT.md).

 ## How to Contribute